InfobyAdrienne/java-api-assessment/README.md

 ### Purpose

-This API is part of a larger project where funders and business owners can manage and apply for available funding in a stress-free way.
-This specific project provides the backend service that allows organisations to store and manage information about available funding for small business owners.
+This API provides a backend service that allows organisations to store and manage information about available funding for small business owners.
 The stored information includes the provider, funding limits, industry focus, and status of the funding (e.g., whether applications are currently being accepted).
 Users can filter and retrieve opportunities based on specific criteria, while the system ensures records are kept up-to-date with automatic timestamps.

 I chose to build this project after reading Grant Thornton research which outlined that 70% of small businesses expect that they’ll need to apply for additional funding in 2025 because they are struggling to secure the resources required to support their growth.
 This motivated me to create a system that streamlines the tracking and management of funding opportunities, helping organisations more efficiently identify, monitor, and apply for the funding they need to grow.